-That fascination goes back way beyond the dawn of television - crime, cops and the law were favourite themes in movies as well.
-And one can hardly think of movies about the law without thinking about The movie about The Law - and remember Charlton Heston as Moses coming down the dusty mountain, robes flowing in the wind, thunder and lightning at his back, hair and beard flying free, and a gigantic tablet in each hand.
-The background music swelling (no, not the partying music from the base camp below ... that's a different part of the story).
+We also heard the proclamation of the Law in its original form in the Exodus reading, a scene made famous in a movie with Charlton Heston as Moses coming down the dusty mountain, robes flowing in the wind, thunder and lightning at his back, hair and beard flying free, and a gigantic tablet in each hand.
+The background music swelling (no, not the party music from the base camp below ... that's a different part of the story).
 The music I remember is much more martial, stirring, somber and serious.
-Somber and serious also was the look on Moses' face, a look that apparently set the tone for the next three thousand years.
+Somber and serious and fierce was also the look on Moses' face, a look that apparently set the tone for the next few thousand years.
 After all, he was carrying the Ten Commandments, wasn't he?
 Carrying the very Law dictated to him by God on Mount Sinai, a Law meant to prescribe every action of God's people.
 Weren't these the very rules that when broken would define a person as condemned?

-Frankly, no. However, and unfortunately, that is the view into which people have slipped time and again over the ages, understanding the Ten Commandments as a tool with which to condemn, to isolate, to exclude people.
+Frankly, no, but unfortunately that is the view into which people have slipped time and again over the ages, understanding the Ten Commandments as a tool with which to condemn, to isolate, to exclude people.
 Time and again since Moses came down from the mountain carrying these commandments from God, people of faith have misunderstood the nature and purpose of these commandments.
-Time and again the clergy and powerful within Temple, synagogue and church have misused these commandments to exercise their control over the people.
+Time and again the clergy and the powerful within Temple, synagogue and church have misused these commandments to exercise their control over the people.
 Over the ages people have formed around these commandments layers of practices, laws and regulations harder than the coldest heart.